Screamzle/DevOps-Project/README.md

 The image above combines the continuous integration/continuous deployment process with the infrastructure diagram of the cloud network resources utilised, showing how source code located on a local machine is progressed into a fully functioning app deployed in a Docker Swarm Stack hosted on virtual machines.

-The source code is pushed from the local machine (in this case actually a VM connected to via openSSH using VS Code) to GitHub, our version control system and code repository.
+The source code is pushed from the local machine (in this case actually a VM connected to via openSSH using VS Code on a local Windows machine) to GitHub, our version control system and code repository.
 A webhook has been set up so that whenever code is pushed to GitHub, a jenkins server located on an Azure VM is alerted to start the code integration process.
 It will set up the build environment and download and install the necessary dependencies and requirements.
 At this point, pytest unit tests are automatically carried out to ensure the app is functioning as intended.
 A testing log is produced.

 This is all carried out using a Jenkins pipeline, whereby each stage is designed separately and executed consecutively.
 If a stage within the pipeline fails, the job will also fail and no further stages will be carried out.
 A comprehensive log of information is produced for each stage showing the commands and their output as they are executed.
 If a job does fail, the output will usually help one to ascertain the likely cause for the failure so that it can be remedied.
 Below is an example of the log from a successful build: